maheshj01/Expenses_Flutter_App/README.md

 [X] Categorize by adding a label to each expense
 [X] filter by multiple labels
-[] total calculation logic is incorrect
+[X] total calculation logic is incorrect
+[] Add a custom date for each expense
 [] Add a bottom sheet for date filter, monthly, yearly, sort etc [] integrate firebase
 [] Sync data with firebase when network is available